-- sarus.json in Sarus's configuration directory <sarus install prefix>/etc. - sarus.schema.json in Sarus's configuration directory <sarus install prefix>/etc. - The mksquashfs utility pointed by mksquashfsPath in sarus.json. - The init binary pointed by initPath in sarus.json. - The OCI-compliant runtime pointed by runcPath in sarus.json. - All the OCI hooks JSON files in the hooksDir directory specified in sarus.json. - All the executables specified in the OCI hooks JSON files.
+- sarus.json in Sarus's configuration directory <sarus install prefix>/etc. - sarus.schema.json in Sarus's configuration directory <sarus install prefix>/etc.

+- The init binary pointed by initPath in sarus. json. - The OCI-compliant runtime pointed by runcPath in sarus. json. - All the OCI hooks JSON files in the hooksDir directory specified in sarus.json. - All the executables specified in the OCI hooks JSON files.